wanyakrecipes/coft-web/content/posts/2022-08-23-music-non-stop-field-day-2022/index.md

 3:13pm.
 Bros ask me if this is the East Stage.
 I confirm that it’s not and point them in the other direction.

 3:21pm.
-I feel a little liquid sprinkle the back of my calf.
+A bit of liquid sprinkles the back of my calf.

 3:35pm.
-A gentleman kissing all his bros on the neck.
-So tender and with utmost care.
+A gentleman tenderly kissing all his bros on the neck.
+An activity undertaken with the utmost care.

 3:45pm.
 Said gentleman prepares his little spoon.
 Spatial awareness is low.